DePaul University Division of Mission and Ministry > Scholarships, Grants & Awards > Vincentian Endowment Fund > Discretionary VEF Grants

 Current DMM Contact Person for VEF Discretionary Grants is: Mark Laboe, Associate VP for Faculty/Staff Engagement.

-Applications for Discretionary VEF Grants for the 2021-2022 Academic Year will not open until the beginning of the fall quarter.
+Applications for Discretionary VEF Grants for the 2021-2022 Academic Year.

 All DePaul students, staff, and faculty who have a continuing relationship with the University are eligible to apply for a VEF Grant.

 Students will need the support of a full-time staff or faculty member prior to applying in order to be considered for funding.

 For staff and faculty, we will notify their supervisors at the time of the application being submitted and when we communicate final decisions

 1. September 8, 2021 – Discretionary VEF Grant Application opens

 2. May 13, 2022 – Discretionary VEF Grant Application window closes (about 6 weeks prior to end of academic/fiscal year).

 3. June 30, 2022 – All Discretionary VEF Grant spending for the 2020-2021 Academic Year ends

 · Applicant’s supervisor contact information